MPIBGC-TEE/CompartmentalSystems/README.md

 # CompartmentalSystem: A Python3 package for the analysis of compartmental systems

-Python package to deal with compartmental models.
-These models can be both nonlinear and nonautonomous.
+These systems can be both nonlinear and nonautonomous.
 Consequently, this package can be seen as an extension of [LAPM](https://github.com/MPIBGC-TEE/LAPM) which deals with linear autonomous models.
 While [LAPM](https://github.com/MPIBGC-TEE/LAPM) also allows explicit symbolic compuations of age distributions